HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimVertexing/Readme.md

 reconstructing jets.

-## Reconstruction of displaced vertices in an exclusive decay chain: starting example
+## Reconstruction of displaced vertices in an exclusive decay chain

 We consider here $Z \rightarrow b \bar{b}$ events.
 When a $B_s$ is produced, it is forced to decay into $J/\Psi \Phi$ with $J/\Psi \rightarrow \mu^+\mu^-$